 While your instincts may be to book a flight between these two iconic cities, it’s actually faster to travel by the high speed express train known as Sapsan.
 While the flight itself is only about an hour and a half, once you factor in travel time to and from both airports, checking in, waiting for take-off, and collecting bags, it works out faster by train.

 And, the best thing about taking the Sapsan is the convenience of departing and arriving in the heart of both Moscow and Saint Petersburg.
 Make sure you include these highlight on your itinerary.
+Remember to complete your Russian e-Visa application in advance of your travels.

 Discovering Moscow and Saint Petersburg via Russia’s Highest Speed Railway